e-j-howell/Honours/README.md

 # Linguistic Analyisis Code

 This is a reproducable tool suitable for conducting linguistic analysis on a large text file.
-In the process of developing this tool it was catered specifically to a study of the language being used in discussion of the organic food sector.
-This repository contains the raw data used for this research, as well as the code used to analyse three different data sets of a respective 'positive' 'negative' or 'neutral' sentiment.
+In the process of developing this tool it was catered specifically to a study of the language being used in discussion of determinism in academic, popular, and social media.
+This repository contains the raw data used for this research, as well as the code used to analyse three different data sets of a respective 'academic literature' 'media articles' or 'youtube transcripts' source.

 Below is a flow chart to visualise the key processes involved in this tool, followed by a general step-by-step breakdown of how each of these steps is achieved within the code.